 Of course, each type of solid is a particular case, requiring an adapted filling protocol.
 Our experience, acquired through thousands analyses, allows us to find quickly a satisfactory protocol, which respects the surface state of the analysed solid.

 The Inverse Chromatography Techniques

-The Inverse Chromatography Techniques could be shared in two groups depending on the applied mobile phase.
-Indeed, the later can be liquid or gaseous.
+The Inverse Chromatography Techniques could be shared into two groups depending on the applied mobile phase.
+Indeed, the latter can be liquid or gaseous.
 If the mobile phase is liquid (solvent), we are performing Inverse Liquid Chromatography (ILC).
-When using a gaseous carrier phase, the technique calls Inverse Gas Chromatography (IGC).
+When using a gaseous carrier phase, the technique is called Inverse Gas Chromatography (IGC).

 The ILC or IGC measurements are realized by injecting chosen and known molecules, called molecular probes, in order to get chromatograms.
 Obviously, the measured retention times, as well as the shape of the obtained peaks, are depending on the interactions occurring between the molecular probes and the investigated material (stationary phase).
 Therefore, the exploitation of measured retention times and/or of the shape of the chromatograms gives access to numerous physicochemical properties of the analysed materials.

 The IGC is the most common Inverse Chromatography technique.
 Two IGC methods exist depending on the injected molecular probe amounts:

 - The IGC at infinite dilution (IGC-ID) method is so called because very low amounts of molecular probes are injected.
 In such situation, the interactions between the molecular probes are negligible and the retention time is only depending on the interactions occurring with the investigated stationary phase.
 IGC-ID is applied to characterise the properties of solid surfaces but also to determine transition temperatures and characterize liquids (ex. molten polymers) for the determination of solubility parameters.